CatHood0/simple_spell_checker/README.md

 SimpleSpellChecker spellChecker = SimpleSpellChecker(
    language: 'en', // the current language that the user is using
-   safeDirectoryLoad: true, // avoid throws UnSupportedError if a custom language is not founded );
+   safeDictionaryLoad: true, // avoid throws UnSupportedError if a custom language is not founded );
 ```
 ### Check your text: